How to Record a Live Stream – Everything You Need to Know in 2025

 At Dacast, we recommend eight or more GB of RAM and a modern i7 processor if you intend to record directly.

 There are several ways to record a live stream.
-You can use an encoder, try an online video player, or have a dedicated screen-capture tool.
-Why don’t we get better acquainted with how to record live-streaming videos with each of these methods?
+You can use a software or hardware encoder, try an online video platform or a player, or have a dedicated screen-capture tool.
+Why don’t we get better acquainted with how to record live streaming video with each of these methods?

 There are a couple of types of software you can use to capture live streams and turn them into recordings.
 The most common are encoding software and streaming software with dedicated live-stream recording tools.
 Often, you can find both functionalities in a single tool.